ona-li-toki-e-jan-Epiphany-tawa-mi/Brainblast-Toolkit/README.md

 ./build-all.sh
 ```

-Resulting binaries can be found in the directory with the name of the build
+Resulting binaries can be found in `out/` in the directory with the name of the
-target.
+build target.

 There are build configuration options you can change in `config.sh`, mainly for
 memory allocation.